 Method of Calculation: Total the number of completed compliance actions.
-Total the number of days between receipt and closure for all the compliance actions.
+Total the number of days between receipt and closure for all compliance actions.
 Calculate the average by dividing the total number of days to closure by the total number of compliance actions.

-Data Limitations: The size, scope and type of the work required of each investigation will affect the average.
+Data Limitations: The size, scope and type of work required for each investigation will affect the average.